robertthegreat43/robertthegreat43.github.io/README.md

 <h3>What It means to IT:
 </h3>
 <p>
-A lot of It companies do a lot  of sharing of the data let’s say and to build an overall typical power house, There could be a few small business that do small services for you a well as Large.In Fastly increasing and moving world such as IT,  What it means is that the customer of a 3 party work relation is not responsible for the accounts of the first two parties unless
+A lot of It companies do a lot  of sharing of the data, let’s say and to build an overall typical power house.
+There could be a few small business that do small services for you as well as Large.
+In Fastly increasing and moving world such as IT,  What it means is that the customer of a 3 party work relation is not responsible for the accounts of the first two parties unless
-The accounts are the same, Yet it necessary for all levels of IT infrastructure  to look at this Because we do a lot of licensing out, Because I use jet brains products and  run my environment on a JetBrains server and do my accounting there dose make me liable for their actions.
-In my opinion the act make the company lead account and the business administrator a little more edgy about what and who to do Businees with and not to.
+The accounts are the same, Yet it necessary for all levels of IT infrastructure  to look at this Because we do a lot of licensing out, Because I use jet brains products and  run my environment on a JetBrains server and do my accounting there dose not make me liable for their actions.
+In my opinion the act makes the company lead accountant and the business administrator a little more edgy about what and who to do Businees with and who not to.
 </p>

 <h1>Section 3 – SOX POLICY